 One of the best bass lakes in the nation, Lake Okeechobee ranks Number 8 on the 2013 Bassmaster magazine list of the top 100 bass waters in the United States.
 Well-known for producing monster bass, Big O probably holds more double-digit bass than any other lake in the nation.
 The lake record largemouth weighed more than 15 pounds.
-About the size of Rhode Island, it covers about 730 square miles and ranks as the largest freshwater lake in Florida, second largest freshwater lake completely within the borders of the lower 48 states and largest freshwater lake contained completely within one state.
+About the size of Rhode Island, it covers about 730 square miles and ranks as the largest freshwater lake in Florida, the second-largest freshwater lake completely within the borders of the lower 48 states, and the largest freshwater lake contained completely within one state.

-The ancient massive lake averages less than nine feet deep.
+The ancient massive lake averages are less than nine feet deep.
 Anglers may find deeper water in the Rim Canal.
-Huge grass mats and reedy flats cover large portions of inland sea.
-Many anglers flip the reeds with jigs, tubes or other soft-plastic baits.
+Huge grass mats and reedy flats cover large portions of an inland sea.
+Many anglers flip the reeds with jigs, tubes, or other soft-plastic baits.
 Others punch through the grass mats with heavy Texas-rigged baits or jigs.
 Frogs buzzed across the surface or large swimbaits worked enticingly near grass lines can also work well.
-Toward the middle of the lake, shell beds and other structure can offer some action to anglers throwing Carolina rigs, deep-running crankbaits or other temptations.
+Toward the middle of the lake, shell beds and other structures can offer some action to anglers throwing Carolina rigs, deep-running crankbaits, or other temptations.

 James W. Williams of Apopka set the division lunker standard with a 7.28-pounder that hit a blue Bitters soft plastic bait near the north shore of the sprawling natural lake.